Stroke & Vascular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The number of cardiac procedures has increased rapidly.
-Neurologists are often called for consult before or after cardiac procedures.
+Neurologists are often called for consultation before or after cardiac procedures.
 Ischemic stroke, diffuse encephalopathy, and altered cognitive status are the most important neurologic complications of cardiac procedures.

 • Most neurologic complications of cardiovascular procedures are due to embolism, hypoperfusion, seizures, infections, metabolic disturbances, or medication side effects. | |